benbankes/PHPMusicTools/README.md

 Scale objects are used for autoTune(), can be returned by functions that do analysis, and can be used to render sequences of Notes.

+# Developer Info

+PHPMusicTools uses phpdocumentor for api documentation, so all code must be properly self-documented.
+To generate the documentation in /docs/api, run the command ```vendor/bin/phpdoc -d ./src/PHPMusicTools/classes -t ./docs/api```